Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Geometry of the dynamical lattice regulator

 \subsection{Torus version and periodic implementation}

-For most analytical questions (global $\Ed$ invariance, reflection positivity, Symanzik expansion) it is convenient to regard the dynamical lattice as embedded into the full Euclidean space $\R^d$.
-In numerical simulations, however, one typically works at finite volume with periodic boundary conditions, i.e.\ on a $d$--dimensional discrete torus.
+For most analytical questions, it is convenient to regard the dynamical lattice as embedded into the full Euclidean space $\R^d$.
+In numerical simulations, however, one typically works at finite volume with periodic boundary conditions, i.e., on a $d$--dimensional discrete torus.

 There are two equivalent ways to formulate this periodic setting:

 \begin{enumerate}[label=(\roman*)] \item \emph{Intrinsic formulation on the discrete torus.} Fix an integer $N\ge 1$ and set

 viewed as a periodic hypercubic lattice.
 The geometry field is a map